 This brief is Part One of a data-driven look at what kind of multifamily buildings are covered by LL97, how they’re faring for the 2030 carbon caps, and the improvements they’ll need to comply with the law.

 The takeaway is clear: the vast majority of buildings have a straightforward and actionable path to 2030, while a small minority need support to make the leap to the building systems of the future.
 Let’s dive into the numbers!

 Breaking down LL97 multifamily buildings

-A little over 27,000 properties are covered by LL97.2022 LL97 Covered Buildings List Around 18,000 of those are multifamily properties and they account for 60 percent of the total square footage under LL97.
+A little over 27,000 properties are covered by LL97.2022 LL97 Covered Buildings List Around 18,000 of those are multifamily properties and they account for 60 percent of the total square footage under the law.
 These properties are either a single building or a group of buildings on a lot, and many of them share similar characteristics.
-In fact, over 70 percent of multifamily properties covered by LL97 are 7 stories or less, and more than half of them were built before 1940.
+In fact, over 70 percent of multifamily properties covered by LL97 are seven stories or less, and more than half of them were built before 1940.

 There are 18,000 multifamily properties covered by LL97.

 Multifamily properties account for about 60% of the total square footage under LL97.

 The most common building covered under LL97 is a six-story, pre-war rental building with a steam heat system that is both ineffective and inefficient.

 Scroll through the graphic below to understand the key characteristics of residential buildings covered by LL97: